wvdtoorn/slurm-job-tunnel/README.md

 slurm-job-tunnel init [options]
 ```

-This will create a config file located at `~/.slurm-job-tunnel/config.json` with the provided arguments, which henceforth will be used as defaults for the `run` command.
+This will create a (local) config file located at `~/.slurm-job-tunnel/config.json` with the provided arguments, which henceforth will be used as defaults for the `run` command.

 ### Create a job tunnel